swiss-ai/dsl25-8-llm-programs/README.md

 # LLM Program Blueprints
 ## ETH Zurich Data Sc.
 Lab Spring 2025 Team #8

-LLM Programs (also known as *compound systems*, *LLM workflows and agents*, or *LLM-based algorithms*) are classical programs with some subroutines implemented via LLM calls.
+LLM Programs (also known as *compound LLM systems*, *LLM workflows and agents*, or *LLM-based algorithms*) are classical programs with some subroutines implemented via LLM calls.
 The aim of our project was two-fold:
 1. to draft a collection of blueprints and lessons-learned for LLM Programs,
 2. to write LLM Programs to redact and search through the paragraphs of several hundred contracts for a specific subject (*"AI compliance"*).